KARTHIGA-02/login-system/README.md

 # Javascript Register Login System

-In this article, you will learn how to create a login and registration forms using HTML, CSS, and JavaScript programming code.
+you will learn how to create a login and registration forms using HTML, CSS, and JavaScript programming code.
 We all know that a login form is a design that is used in every website.
 The user can access his account using the login form.

 # 🚀 Demo
 Here is a quick demo of the app.
 We hope you enjoy it.